-The archaeological work recovered 1289 sherds of Roman and later pottery, weighing 13,767g, from 198 individually numbered contexts.
-An estimated 725 different vessels are represented.
+The archaeological work recovered 1267 sherds of post- Roman pottery, weighing 13,685g, from 186 individually numbered contexts.
+An estimated 715 different vessels are represented.
 These totals do not include material from the evaluation or any environmental residues.
 The overall assemblage is of variable condition with a great range of sherd sizes.
 Although the general trend is toward small sherds (ie up to 30mm across) larger sherds are also present (ie to over c.
 100mm across) in a few deposits.
 The average sherd sizes by period are shown in Table 1.
-Much of the pottery shows moderate to extensive signs of abrasion and the affects of an acidic subsoil.
+Much of the pottery shows moderate to extensive signs of abrasion and the effects of acidic subsoil.
 However, in a few contexts sherds are notably fresh and unabraded.
 This is most notable for the Saxon and Late Medieval material.
 Much of the Late Medieval pottery may be less abraded due to the harder fired more robust nature of the ceramics at this time but despite this reworking does appear less in this period.